Loans for Parents

 What is the interest rate?

 The interest rate for Direct PLUS Loans with a first disbursement on or after July 1, 2015 and before July 1, 2016 is 6.84% (Subject to change without notice).
-Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
+Interest is charged on Direct PLUS Loans during all periods, beginning on the date of the first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center at 1-800-848-0979.

 When do parents begin repaying the PLUS loan?